-Prediabetes is a risk factor for the development of heart disease, stroke, and diabetes, chronic diseases which were reported as the first, fifth, and seventh leading causes of death in the United States and Pennsylvania in 2021, respectively (CDC, 2022; CDC, 2023; Xu et al., 2022).
+Prediabetes is a risk factor for the development of many chronic conditions, including heart disease, stroke, and diabetes, which in 2021 were reported as the first, fifth, and seventh leading causes of death in the United States and Pennsylvania, respectively (CDC, 2022; CDC, 2023; Xu et al., 2022).

-The 2021 percentage of adult Pennsylvanians diagnosed with diabetes (11.1%), excluding prediabetes and gestational diabetes, exceeded the nationwide percentage (10.9%), according to CDC data as reported by Memorica's Health Rankings.
+According to CDC data, as reported by America's Health Rankings in 2022, the percentage of adult Pennsylvanians diagnosed with diabetes was 11.5%, the same as the nationwide percentage (excluding prediabetes and gestational diabetes).
 An additional 11% have been diagnosed with prediabetes, based on 2020 data from the Behavioral Risk Factor Surveillance System (BRFSS); see Table 1 for a breakdown according to specific demographics.